ethanfeiza/ethanfeiza.github.io/_posts/2026-05-9-BayesianInference.md

 $$

 Where $\text{Beta}(\alpha, \beta)$ is the normalizing constant ensuring the distribution integrates to 1 over [0,1].
 This is analogous to P(X) in Bayes' theorem.
 When we plot the Beta distribution, θ sits on the x-axis.
 We’re never claiming we know θ.
 Instead, we're asking how likely each possible value of θ is given our current beliefs.
 We’ll take a look at a few of these plots below.
 Try thinking of them as pictures of uncertainty around the true value of θ.

+Here are some examples of a prior $\text{Beta}(\alpha, \beta)$ distribution for the relief rate of treatment B. The peak location is always $\alpha/(\alpha+\beta)$.
+The width tells us how much volatility is behind that belief.

+**Beta(1, 1) — An uninformative prior**

+...
+This is a completely flat distribution.
+Every possible relief rate from 0 to 1 is equally likely.
+We're essentially expressing no prior belief about what to expect.

+**Beta(13, 7) — A weak prior belief**

+...
+Equivalent to observing 13 relieved outcomes from 20 sessions.
+Soft belief that treatment B's relief rate is around 65%.

+**Beta(204, 96) — A strong prior belief**

+...
+Equivalent to 204 relieved outcomes from 300 sessions.
+High confidence that treatment B's relief rate is near 68%.